fingerprintjs/BotD/docs/error.md

 ## Error handling in Server API

 > ### NOTE
-> Server API response without error has status code `200 Ok`
+> Successful server API response has status code `200 Ok`

 The description of the server API error will be contained in the response body.
 The error format can be found [below](error.md#error-format)